petermlm/Markov/README.md

+# Markov.py

 This is a simple implementation of a text generator using Markov Chains.

-A Markov Chain, which is a probability distribution of the form:
+A Markov Chain is a probability distribution of the form:

     P(Xn | Xn-1)

-Can be build from text.
-Like this, each state of the chain is a word, and each pair of words forms a transition.

-Given a particular text, a chain representing the transitions in words of a text built.
-Using that chain, random text is generated.
+Given some text, a chain can be built where each node represents a word and each transition represents the frequency of seeing word Xn after word Xn-1.

 # How to Use

-You'll just need Python3 and Numpy.
+Python3 and Numpy are needed.

 Usage:

-    main.py source_file [words]
+    markov.py source_file [words]

-Where `source_file` is a file with text from whichthe chain will be built, and words is an optional parameter which states the number of words in the generated text (defaults to 100).
+Where `source_file` is a file with text from which the chain will be built, and words is an optional parameter which states the number of words in the generated text (defaults to 100).

-If `source_file` is "-", values are read from stdin.
+If `source_file` is "-", values are read from `stdin`.